 Steering Wheel Club, 7 Maiden Street, Weymouth

 Originally a taxi drivers social club, the venue was taken over by teenagers in the mid-sixties and run as a music venue by Norman Cheeseman.
 The building is still trading as a bar called Actors.

 Sidney Hall, Newstead Road, Weymouth

 Opened on 18th April 1900, the Sidney Groves Memorial Hall was originally used by the Church Lads Brigade.
 The small hall to the side and rear was used as a drill hall and as a live music venue in the sixties.
 The large main hall had many uses during its lifetime including a hospital during the war, a school, a roller skating rink, a boxing venue, a bingo hall and a theatre.
 In 1987 it was bulldozed to make way for an Asda supermarket.

 Originally built in 1908, the Pavilion was commandeered for military use during the second world war.
 In 1947 it was handed back to the council and renamed The Ritz until it was destroyed by a fire in 1956.
 The Pavilion was rebuilt in 1958 and re-opened as a theatre and ballroom.
 It is still in use as a venue for variety shows, pantomimes and the odd rock and pop gig to this day.

 White Buck Inn, Bisterne Close, Burley

 Converted from a private house into the Holmehurst Hotel in 1957 by the Loose family, the premises became a pub and a venue for live music called the White Buck Inn in the summer of 1964.
+Mainly a gig for local bands, however some famous names such as Lonnie Donegan, Billy Fury, Billy J. Kramer, Don Partridge, The Nashville Teens, Screaming Lord Sutch and The Swinging Blue Jeans all graced it’s stage.
 It is still a popular watering hole and restaurant.